ENG517/Procedure/Chowdhurynn/p-V_2_kardiacapp-review-health-summarys.md

 ## Generating Kardia reports for your doctor

-1. Go to the `Reports` section in your Kardia app.
+1. From the main dashboard, tap the `Reports` section in your Kardia app.
 2. Select the date range specified by your doctor (last 30 days, 90 days, etc.).
 3. Choose `Comprehensive Report` which includes ECG strips, analysis, and trends.
 4. Tap `Download PDF` or `Share Report`.